ITfoxtec/FoxIDs/docs/external-login.md

 }
 ```

 If other errors occur, the API should return HTTP code 500 or another appropriate error code.
-Include a technical error message `ErrorMessage` for diagnostics (it is only logged; never shown to the end user).
+It is recommended to add a technical error message `ErrorMessage` for diagnostics (it is only logged; never shown to the end user).

 ## API Sample
 The sample [ExternalLoginApiSample](https://github.com/ITfoxtec/FoxIDs.Samples/tree/main/src/ExternalLoginApiSample) show how to implement the API in ASP.NET Core.